-This has made a huge impact on our lives in ways we couldn’t even imagine!
-It has improved not just our finances, but it has also improved our marriage by alleviating the constant stress and fighting over money!
+This has made a huge impact on our lives in ways we couldn’t even imagine.
+It has improved not just our finances but has also improved our marriage by alleviating the constant stress and fighting over money.

 It has improved our parenting as we live more frugally and intentionally and are now passing these new habits along to our children and teaching them about money in ways we were never taught.

-I started helping some people in my life with budgeting and getting their finances organized and they were giving me good feedback on the sheets I was printing for them so I decided to create an official budget binder I could offer to my readers as a resources so they, too, can use it as a tool to budget, pay off debt and save money!
+I started helping some people in my life with budgeting and getting their finances organized and they were giving me good feedback on the sheets I was printing for them so I decided to create an official budget binder I could offer to my readers as a resource so they, too, can use it as a tool to budget, pay off debt and save money.

-Introducing the Begin to Budget Bundle, 31 printable pages to help you budget, track your debt, savings and sinking funds and organize your finances!
-You’ll finally see where your money goes, which categories you spend the most in and create a monthly budget you can actually stick to!
+Introducing the Begin to Budget Bundle, 34 printable pages to help you budget, track your debt, savings, and sinking funds, and organize your finances.
+You’ll finally see where your money goes, which categories you spend the most in, and create a monthly budget you can actually stick to.

 Savings Worksheets and Trackers

-I filmed an entire YouTube video walking you through my entire budget binder setup!
-Of course, you can set your budget binder up in whichever way works for you!
-Your bill-paying and tracking workflow might be different than mine so be sure to organize it in whichever way feels most efficient to you!
+I filmed an entire YouTube video walking you through my entire budget binder setup.
+Of course, you can set up your binder in whichever way works for you.
+Your bill-paying and tracking workflow might be different than mine so be sure to organize it in whichever way feels most efficient to you.

-I like to divide my binder up by month and keep a calendar in each month (included in the bundle) where I fill in all paydays, bill due dates and any other expenses I’m aware of in advance.
-This helps me plan better when sitting down to prepare our budget for the month ahead!
+I like to divide my budget binder up by month and keep a calendar in each month (included in the bundle) where I fill in all paydays, bill due dates, and any other expenses I’m aware of in advance.
+This helps me plan better when sitting down to prepare our budget for the month ahead.

 I’m still fine-tuning my process each month.
-Some months I’m feeling a bit more keen on the paper budget and some months I’ll feel compelled to work more in a spreadsheet budget (usually when I’m looking at the big picture and trying to project our financial goals).
+Some months I’m feeling a bit keener on the paper budget and some months I’ll feel compelled to work more on my spreadsheet budget (usually when I’m looking at the big picture and trying to project our financial goals).

-And if paper + pen(cil) just isn’t your jam, check out my new Simple Budget Spreadsheet Template to help you manage your budget digitally!
+And if paper + pen(cil) just isn’t your jam, check out my new Simple Budget Spreadsheet Template to help you digitally manage your budget.